-Cardiac transplantation provides an excellent therapeutic option to high-risk reparative surgery in the pediatric patient with complex congenital heart disease.
-Since many of these patients will have had prior corrective or palliative procedures, the surgeon must be prepared to manage the potentially distorting anatomical effects of these prior operations, as well as the underlying complex congenital anatomy.
-We have performed 54 cardiac transplants in 52 pediatric patients.
-Nineteen patients (37%) with congenital heart disease carried the following diagnoses: corrected transposition of the great arteries (4); single ventricle variants (6) including one with visceroartrial situs inversus; hypoplastic left heart syndrome (2); Ebstein's anomaly (1); VSD (2); Tetralogy of Fallot (1); A-V canal (1); and coarctation of the aorta with left ventricular outflow tract obstruction (2).
-There were 11 males and 8 females ranging in age from 5 days to 17.7 years (mean 9.4 ± 6.6 yrs) with a mean weight of 31.8 ± 25.3 (range 2.3-100 kg).
-The mean duration of illness pre-transplant was 17.8 ± 32.9 months.
-Fifteen patients (79%) had undergone 30 prior operations (14 palliative and 16 corrective).
-The mean interval between prior surgery and transplantation was 4.7 ± 5.9 yrs (range 2.6 mos-17.7 yrs).
-The mean ischemic time was 182 + 58 min (range 68-270 min).
+Cardiac transplantation provides an excellent therapeutic option to high-risk reparative surgery in the pediatric patient wheat disease.
+Since many of these patients will have had prior corrective or palliative procedures, the surgeon must be potentially distorting anatomical effects of these prior operations, as well as the underlying complex congenital anatomy.
+We hat transplants in 52 pediatric patients.
+Nineteen patients (37%) with congenital heart disease carried the following diagnoses: the great arteries (4); single ventricle variants (6) including one with visceroartrial situs inversus; hypoplastic left heart syndrom (1); VSD (2); Tetralogy of Fallot (1); A-V canal (1); and coarctation of the aorta with left ventricular outflow tract obstruction (1) and 8 females ranging in age from 5 days to 17.7 years (mean 9.4 ± 6.6 yrs) with a mean weight of 31.8 ± 25.3 (range 2.3-100 of illness pre-transplant was 17.8 ± 32.9 months.
+Fifteen patients (79%) had undergone 30 prior operations (14 palliative and 15 interval between prior surgery and transplantation was 4.7 ± 5.9 yrs (range 2.6 mos-17.7 yrs).
+The mean ischemic time was 270 min).

-No deaths were related to surgical technique.
-The most frequently encountered technical problem was distortion of the pulmonary artery (PA) secondary to bands, shunts, conduits, and Fontan connections.
-Stenoses were patched, dilated PA's were partially oversewn and the main orifice transferred leftward in patients with malposition of the great arteries.
-Discrepancies in size of the donor and recipient right atria were amenable to suture plication or cephalad extension of the recipient right atrium, and enlargement of the donor right atrium by incision through the SVC posterior to the SA node.
-Visceroatrial situs inversus was successfully corrected by creating autologous tissue tunnels for SVC and IVC return.
-Heart transplantation for congenital heart disease can be performed with excellent results provided careful attention is paid to restoring functional anatomy.
+(PA) secondary to bands, shunts, conduits, and Fontan connections.
+Stenoses were patched, dilated PA's were partially orifice transferred leftward in patients with malposition of the great arteries.
+Discrepancies in size of the donor and reamenable to suture plication or cephalad extension of the recipient right atrium, and enlargement of the donor right at the SVC posterior to the SA node.
+Visceroatrial situs inversus was successfully corrected by creating autologous tissue return.
+Heart transplantation for congenital heart disease can be performed with excellent results provided careful attentions.